If you’re looking for some sweet stuff to do in Cancun, you’ve come to the right place.

 #7 – Check out the Mayan Museum of Cancun

-“If you’re looking for unique stuff to do in Cancun, you can’t go wrong with an afternoon exploring the artifacts and archeological site at the Museo Maya de Cancun, officially known as Museo Maya de Cancún y Zona Arqueológica de San Miguelito, INAH.
+“If you’re looking for unique things to do in Cancun, you can’t go wrong with an afternoon exploring the artifacts and archeological site at the Museo Maya de Cancun, officially known as Museo Maya de Cancún y Zona Arqueológica de San Miguelito, INAH.
 This activity is perfect if it happens to be raining or if an influx of sargasso seaweed is prompting you to look for activities beyond the beach.

 Opened in 2012, and designed by Mexican architect Alberto Garcia Lascurain, with modern lines and an abundance of light, the museum is very contemporary and holds 3,500 artifacts collected by the National Institute of Anthropology and History as well as displays by visiting exhibits.